 Original 2004 retail price: $105,000

-There are so many watches that I would like to include on this list from the first decade of the 2000s but when pressed, I have to choose the ref.
+There are so many watches that that deserve to be included on this list from the first decade of the 2000s but when pressed, it would be the ref.
 5970.
 After replacing the popular 3970 in 2004, this 40 mm perpetual calendar chronograph is true to its lineage, which stretches back to the 1518.

 Made from 2004 until being discontinued in 2010, the 5970 quickly developed a cult following among collectors who desperately needed to own all four case metals.
 Made in fewer than 3,000 examples in total, these watches have been trading at stable prices in recent years.